 - Make sure all of your information is reporting accurately.
 Even the smallest mistake can alter your scores.
 Check the spelling of your name, your address, account history, payment history, balance reporting, every detail.

 - Dispute any errors, inaccurate, and/or unverified information with the bureaus and creditors.

 - Maintain a folder with all correspondence that you receive from your disputes and remember to reply to those correspondences within 30 days as needed.

 - Sign up for credit monitoring service and keep an eye out for changes.
 Credit Karma is acceptable if you’re on a budget.
 But if you can spare to invest in a quality credit monitoring service, then we recommend that you sign up for one.
-Privacy Guard is one we suggest (please note that we do not receive any compensation from Privacy Guard for recommending their service).
+Identity IQ is one we highly recommend after thorough research and review.

-- Thoroughly research different secured cards and apply for the best one that meets your needs.
-We recommend to start with a minimum of $300 in secured credit.
+Thoroughly research different secured cards and apply for the best one that meets your needs.
+We recommend starting with a minimum of $300 in secured credit if possible.

 - Always keep your balances under 30% of the limit and maintain a low balance.
 Don’t fall into the myth that paying your cards in full each month will benefit your scores.
-One of financial lenders’ best kept secrets is that they prefer to see some type of balance history from month to month.
+One of the lenders’ best-kept secrets is that they prefer to see some type of balance history from month to month.

 - Use your secured card for gas, your Netflix subscription, or occasionally for lunch.
 The idea is to use it for small transactions that you can easily manage while keeping the balance under 30% of your limit.